- What is the MEDDIC Sales Process?

 - What have you tried in the past to solve that problem?

 - What would a good year look like?

-- What effect would it have on the company if you overachieved on that target?
+- What effect would it have on the company if you overachieved that target?

-Your Champion does not have to be a senior leader, but they must be well respected.
+Your Champion must not be a senior leader, but they must be well respected.
 If they have influence and respect in their business, your Champion will significantly simplify your deal and make the purchase process move forward more quickly.